Bungeetaco/rattlesnakeos-patches/README.md

 # rattlesnakeos-patches
-My patches for Rattlesnake OS.
+Corrmaan patches for Rattlesnake OS.
+Forked for crosshatch.

 ## opengapps
 Note that building opengapps with Rattlesnake OS will require a larger EC2 volume size.
 By default it's set to 200 GB, but can be increased by editing the value of the `VolumeSize` key in `templates/lambda_template.go`.
 300 worked for me.